p4-mapreduce

 Testing

 We have provided a decently comprehensive public test suite for project 4.
-However, you should attempt to test some features of your mapreduce solution on your own.
-The walkthrough example above, should help you get started on testing your solution’s functionality.
+However, you should attempt to test some features of your MapReduce solution on your own.
+As stated above, the walk-through example should help you get started on testing your solution’s functionality.

 We have provided a simple word count map and reduce example.
 Run these executables at the command line without your MapReduce code to generate the correct answers in correct.txt